 If you are on the same boat, you would be glad to know the answer which is yes you can.

-Although the quality of finish will not be very good and durable you can still use wall paint on wood furniture.
+Although the quality of finish will not be very good and durable, you can still use wall paint on wood furniture.

-In other words if you have a can of leftover paint sitting around (after painting your walls and ceilings) you can use them for painting some of your old furniture like cabinets, chairs, tables, etc.
+Particularly, if you have a can of leftover paint sitting around (after painting your walls and ceilings) you can use them for painting some of your old furniture like cabinets, chairs, tables, etc.